 From Law Degree to Rapid App Development: How Rik Bos Reduced Maintenance Costs by 30 Percent

-In today’s installment of our rapid developer profile series, we are featuring Rik Bos, developer and technical director at Liftinzicht and RAD consultant at TimeSeries.
+In today’s maker profile, we are featuring Rik Bos, developer and technical director at Liftinzicht and RAD consultant at TimeSeries.
 Hear how he uses Mendix to rapidly develop valuable applications for the business, including a solution that cut maintenance costs by 30 percent.

 1. What is your education and professional background?
 Did you have any prior development experience?